RocketSumit/my-configs/README.md

-# System Environment Configuration
+# Configs

 This repo includes configuration files for zsh, neovim, terminator and tmux.

-## Installation
+# Installation

-1. Clone the repository in your workspace folder using `git clone https://github.com/RocketSumit/sys-env-config`
+1. Clone the repository in your workspace folder using `git clone https://github.com/RocketSumit/my-configs.git`
-2. `$ bash ./setup.sh` to symlink the config files
+2. Run `make mac` or `make ubuntu` for installing necessary packages
+3. Run `make setup` for symlinking zsh, neovim, terminator and tmux files.